1

 My way of advancing on the guitar ever since then, is concerted practice of my own compositions and experimentation, which eventually gives rise to ideas of something new while playing, that's a few steps ahead of where I am, which drives my progress.
 Also, trying to play difficult pieces by Frank Zappa, such as Uncle Meat and Echidna's Arf.
 The latter in particular, because I have worked out an arrangement for solo guitar, aiming to evoke contrasts between repeating sections, that is achieved in the orignal with different instruments.
 So, there is a lot of jumping around, and I get no break throughout, and it's forced me to be very creative with fingerings and picking.

-First Year Harmony and Second Year Harmony by William Lovelock
+Two Part Writing and Second Year Harmony by William Lovelock

 Elementary Training by Paul Hindemith The Structure Of Music by R.O.
 Morris